Types Of Shipping Explained – All the Options For SMBs in 2025

 Priority/overnight/expedited

 The terms priority, overnight, and expedited generally refer to the same thing: expedited shipping.
-These shipments move through the system more quickly than standard shipments.
+These shipments move through the system more quickly than standard shipments, so they’re a good choice for time-sensitive orders.

 Typically, fast shipping methods like these use next day air couriers and other means to get shipments to their destinations as quickly as possible.
-They usually come at a higher cost.
+They usually come at a higher cost – although most customers understand this, and will accept paying more for overnight shipping.

 Couriers may offer expedited shipping options that don’t specify the transit time.
 Other types of speedy shipping options will have transit times of two days or even one day.